Hampden–Sydney College: 19th century

 Hampden–Sydney became a thriving college while located in southside Virginia, which led to expansion.
 In 1812, the Union Theological Seminary was founded at Hampden–Sydney College.
 The seminary was later moved to Richmond, Virginia and is currently the Union Presbyterian Seminary.
 In 1838, the medical department of Hampden–Sydney College was founded—the Medical College of Virginia, which is now the MCV Campus of Virginia Commonwealth University.
 Among the early nineteenth-century leaders were John Holt Rice, who founded the seminary, Jonathan P. Cushing, and Reverend James Marsh.
-In those years the intellectual culture at HSC spanned from leading southern, anti-slavery writers like Jesse Burton Harrison and Lucian Minor to leading proslavery writers, such as George A. Baxter and Landon Garland.
+In those years, the intellectual culture at HSC spanned from leading southern, anti-slavery writers like Jesse Burton Harrison, John Holt Rice, and Lucian Minor to leading proslavery writers, such as George A. Baxter and Landon Garland.
 During this time, the college constructed new buildings using Federal-style architecture with Georgian accents.
 This is the style of architecture still used on the campus.

 At the onset of the American Civil War, Hampden–Sydney students formed a company in the Virginia Militia.
 The Hampden–Sydney students did not see much action but rather were "captured, and...paroled by General George B. McClellan on the condition that they return to their studies".

 20th century

 "Fame has come suddenly to Hampden-Sydney College," began a 1931 New York Times article titled, "Hampden-Sydney's High Scholastic Rank Achieved With Old-Fashioned Teaching."
 The article highlighted a study showing that of all U.S. colleges and universities, Hampden-Sydney had the highest percentage of living graduates listed in Who's Who.

-During World War II, Hampden–Sydney College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a commission.